CQC We and I Statements

 4. Supporting people to be fully involved

 The person may request assistance from either the first or second authority in helping them understand the implications of their move on their care and support, and the authority should ensure that they have access to all relevant information and advice.
-This should include consideration of the need for an independent advocate in helping the person to weigh up their options (see Independent Advocacy).
+This should include consideration of the need for an independent advocate in helping the person to weigh up their options (see Independent Advocacy chapter).

 5. Preparing for the move

-Once the second authority has assured itself that the adult’s and where relevant the carer’s intentions to move are genuine, it must inform the first authority.
+Once the second authority has assured itself that the adult’s (and where relevant the carer’s) intentions to move is genuine, it must inform the first authority.
 At this stage, both authorities should identify a named staff member to lead on the case and be the ongoing contact during the move.
 These contacts should make themselves known to the person and lead on the sharing of information and maintaining contact on progress towards arranging the care and support for the adult and support for the carer.
 These contacts should be jointly responsible for facilitating continuity of care within an acceptable timeframe, taking into consideration the circumstances behind the adult’s intention to move, such as a job opportunity.

 The second authority must provide the adult and carer with any relevant information that it did not supply when the person was considering whether to move.

 When the first authority has been notified by the second authority that it is satisfied that the person’s intention to move is genuine, the first authority must provide it with:

 - a copy of the person’s most recent care and support plan;